 Your customers may need technical support if they have difficulties navigating your website, or want more information about your products.
 The live chat option is an excellent way to make sure they receive immediate help.
 For example, shoppers often abandon their shopping carts when they get frustrated.
 Make sure you're following up on abandoned carts and responding to customer requests (two-way SMS is a great solution for this issue!)

 Post-purchase, during delivery

 Most customers prefer that you over-communicate, and many want to know about the status of their delivery or need help making a change to their order.
 Consider sending status updates in a timely manner, something you can do easily and with high visibility by integrating SMS into your customer support tools.
 Proactively addressing your customers’ needs even before they ask gives customers the impression that you've got things under control and you're taking good care of them.

 Post-purchase, after delivery

-How to Optimize Good Customer Support
+How to Optimize Good Customer Service

-Here’s a list of ways to improve your customers’ shopping experience, with or without real-time personal assistance.
+Here are some ways to improve your customers’ shopping experience, with or without real-time personal assistance.

 Regularly review your customers’ feedback, especially regarding the customer support they received and their common concerns.
 Modify and improve your marketing approach and customer service accordingly.

-Provide your customers a variety of ways to reach you: live chat, social media, SMS, phone, and email.
+Provide your customers with a variety of ways to reach you: live chat, social media, SMS, phone, and email.

 Even with automated responses, make sure the messages are personalized and friendly.